ADHD More Common Than Depression in Child Suicide

 During the study period, there were a total of 693 suicides.

-The investigators found that among approximately one third (n = 210) of the cohort with a current mental health problem, ADD/ADHD was more common in elementary school-aged children who died by suicide (59.3% vs 29.0%; = .002) and that they were less likely to have depression/dysthymia (33.3% vs 65.6%; = .001) compared with early adolescent decedents.
+The investigators found that among approximately one third (n = 210) of the cohort with a current mental health problem, ADD/ADHD was more common in elementary school-aged children who died by suicide (59.3% vs 29.0%; P = .002) and that they were less likely to have depression/dysthymia (33.3% vs 65.6%; P = .001) compared with early adolescent decedents.

 "The findings suggest that the children ages 5 to 11 who died by suicide may have been more vulnerable as a group and respond impulsively to interpersonal challenges," Dr Sheftall said.